terraform-cisco-modules/terraform-intersight-easy-imm/modules/profiles_domains_vlans/README.md

-# profiles_domains_vlans - Intersight UCS Domain Profiles Deployment Module
+# Intersight UCS VLAN Policy Deployment Module

 ## Use this module to Assign VLANs to a VLAN Policy in Intersight